microsoft/ODBC-Specification/ODBC 4.0.md

 4. App calls SQLGetData/SQLGetNestedHandle, as appropriate, to read the specified column
     -   Or just ignores it, or binds it

-5. App calls [SQLNextColumn](#sqlnextcolumn) to continue fetching the current row
+5. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.

 6. App can call SQLGetData/SQLGetNestedData for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.

-### 3.6.1 New `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`
+### 3.6.1 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`

 A new SQL GetData Extension, `SQL_GD_CONCURRENT`, is added.

 If the driver reports `SQL_GD_CONCURRENT`, the driver supports concurrent fetching of multiple columns using SQLGetData and/or SQLGetNestedData.
-If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or SQLGetNestedHandle for a column resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor of any previously fetched nested columns for this row.
+If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or SQLGetNestedHandle for a column resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor (but does not automatically free the hstmt) of any previously fetched nested columns for this row.

 ## 3.7 Variable Typed Columns
 Variable typed columns are columns whose type is unknown or may change on a row-by-row basis.